Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-04.md

 * Finally GEC is deleted and also removed from call stack.
 Program ends.

+* Each execution context (global and local) have their own memory space and environment where they are running independently of each other.

 * reference:

 ![Execution Context Phase 1](/assets/function.jpg "Execution Context")